Socialist Rifle Association

-The Socialist Rifle Association (SRA) is a socialist gun rights advocacy group based in the United States, which is dedicated to "providing working class people the information they need to be effectively armed for self and community defense."
-The group advocates for Second Amendment gun rights from a left-wing perspective.
+The Socialist Rifle Association (SRA) is a socialist gun rights advocacy organization based in the United States.
+The group describes itself as "an education and advocacy organization dedicated to providing marginalized communities and the working class with the education, the skills, and the advocates necessary to be effectively armed for self and community defense."

+The organization does not explicitly endorse the Second Amendment, arguing that its historical application was intertwined with racially discriminatory gun control.
+The SRA has stated that "with the enshrinement of the Second Amendment also came gun control—that is to say, gun control for people of color and Indigenous people.
+These laws were violently upheld via slave patrols, among other mechanisms.
+The same slave patrols eventually became the American police force that upheld the Black Codes, further disenfranchising the rights of people of color to keep and bear arms, among many other rights."

 Background

-The Socialist Rifle Association was created as a Facebook page in 2013, initially as something as a joke.
+The Socialist Rifle Association was created as a Facebook page in 2013, initially as a joke.
 As time went on, its supporters decided to make it a reality, and incorporated as a limited liability company (LLC) in New Mexico.
 On October 8, 2018, the Socialist Rifle Association Inc. was founded in Kansas, under the 501(c)(4) tax code provision.
 On October 16, 2018, a merger agreement was agreed between the two extant SRA nonprofits.

 The City of Charlottesville, et al. vs. The Pennsylvania Light Foot Militia, et al. (2018)

 Individuals associated with an unrelated community Facebook page calling itself the SRA attended the Unite the Right rally on the counterprotest side, and were subsequently sued for their involvement.
 In October 2018, the city of Charlottesville filed a lawsuit against 25 groups and individuals for alleged paramilitary activity based on a recently adopted state statute.
 In addition to several white supremacist figures and organizations such as the Traditionalist Worker Party, League of the South and Jason Kessler, the lawsuit also listed two anti-racist groups, the original SRA group and the left-wing gun group Redneck Revolt.